 Q: Why move?

-A: We currently have zero dedicated parking spots and a small retail space, which limits our offerings and the store layout.
+A: Capped revenue, store size and access issues.
+With tight grocery margins our foot traffic at our current location limits our revenue and keeps us from being profitable.
+Additionally we currently have zero dedicated parking spots and a small retail space, which limits our offerings and the store layout.
 We also don’t have a space we can easily accommodate grocery carts making it hard to make large shopping trips for customers.
 By moving we can nearly triple our retail space and we’ll have 34 designated parking spots and we can finally have carts!

 Q: How can the co-op afford to move?

-A: The co-op owns its current location on Mountain Avenue which we will be selling, providing the organization with a significant downpayment for the future location.
+A: A: The co-op owns its current location on Mountain Avenue which we will be selling, providing the organization with a significant downpayment for the future location.
 The decision to move is the result of significant strategic consideration, including an evaluation of our current operations and growth potential, as well as historical and projected growth potential at the Beavers location.
-In addition to the proceeds from the sale of our current building, we will be securing additional financing and potentially providing opportunities for community members to invest in the new location.
+In addition to the proceeds from the sale of our current building, we will be securing additional financing.

 Q: Why is the food co-op moving when they’ve been running go-fund me campaigns to stay afloat for the last few years?